-Georgia's alligator hunting season has been designated as a quota hunt where a limited number of hunters are allowed to harvest one alligator (of 48 inches or greater length) each from a specified hunt zone.
+Georgia's alligator hunting season has been designated as a quota hunt where a limited number of hunters are allowed to harvest one alligator (of 48 inches or greater length) from a specified hunt zone.
 This allows the Department to closely monitor the number of animals harvested.

-Hunters must apply electronically over the internet (www.gohuntgeorgia.com) by 11:59 p.m. on July 31.
-When applying, hunters select (in order of preference) preferred hunt zones.
-Hunt zones and the number of quota permits available for each zone is available on the WRD website (www.gohuntgeorgia.com).
+Hunters must apply electronically (GoOutdoorsGeorgia.com) by 11:59 p.m. on July 15 each year.
+When applying, hunters select up to three hunt zones.
+Hunt zones and the number of quota permits available for each are on the WRD website (GeorgiaWildlife.com/hunting/alligator).
+Make sure that your email is current and correct in order to receive important quota updates, confirmations or any notices about quota hunts.

 A random computer drawing selects the applicants for each hunt zone.
 Each selected applicant may hunt only the zone for which they were chosen and may harvest only one alligator.
-No person under 12 years of age may apply for an alligator hunting permit or accompany a permitted alligator hunter during a hunt.

 The selected hunter may have as many assistants or helpers as desired.
-The permittee or his assistants may hunt and take alligators as provided in the harvest permit, but only in the presence of the permittee.
+The permittee or his assistants may hunt and take an alligator as provided in the harvest permit, but only in the presence of the permittee.